facebook/relay/docs/Modern-GraphQLInRelay.md

 By default Relay will only expose the data for fields explicitly requested by a [component's fragment](./fragment-container.html#createfragmentcontainer), which is known as [data masking](./thinking-in-relay#data-masking).
 Fragment data is unmasked for use in React components by `createFragmentContainer`.
 However, you may want to use fragment data in non-React functions that are called from React.

 Non-React functions can also take advantage of data masking.
 A fragment can be defined with the `@inline` directive and stored in a local variable.
-The non-React function can than "unmask" the data using the `readInlineData` function.
+The non-React function can then "unmask" the data using the `readInlineData` function.

 In the example below, the function `processItemData` is called from a React component.
 It requires an item object with a specific set of fields.
 All React components that use this function should spread the `processItemData_item` fragment to ensure all of the correct item data is loaded for this function.